 Please note that permission to attend extra-curricular activities will only be given if attendance to school is above 95%.

 Personal,Social, Citizenship and Health education is part of your legal entitlement during the sixth form.
 Lessons take place once a week and are compulsory.

 Loxford has a strict dress code which all members of the sixth form must follow.
 Male students must wear a formal shirt and tie with a suit, or a blazer and trousers.
 Female students should wear a suit, or a blazer with formal trousers or a knee length skirt.
 Jeans, leggings, tight trousers, see through tops and trainers are not allowed.
 Students may be sent home to change if they attend school inappropriately dressed: the school will make the final decision about what is acceptable dress.

-The Year 13 Parents’ Evening is on THURSDAY 24th February 2022 from 4 pm to 7 pm.
-It is essential that all parents and students attend.
+It is essential that all parents and students attend Parents' Evening.
 This is the final chance for parents and students to meet with teachers, tutors and other staff to help them prepare for the final deadlines and examinations.